webmasterdevlin/react-ts-course-2023/README.md

 - add the fetch function to the useEffect hook
 - run the application and see the network tab of DevTools if response is 200ok
 - use the map array utility to render all the todos.

+## Set up React Testing Library

+- create ./src/test-utils/testing-library-util.tsx that will be a copy of the root component

 ## Set up MSW for mocking API calls